Logo - Life.Understood.

 Seeing clearly is the first step, but it doesn’t automatically mend the heart.

-Once you awaken to the truth of the world, you often have to confront the “debris” of your own past—unprocessed trauma, generational wounds, and the structures of your life that were built on survival rather than truth.
+Once you awaken to the truth of the world, you often have to confront the “debris” of your own past—unprocessed trauma, generational wounds, and the structures of your life that were built on survival rather than long-term alignment or self-understanding.

 At the heart of this phase is our most resonant piece: The Transformative Power of Loss.
-Whether you are finding purpose after loss of a loved one, a career, or an old identity, this essay serves as a gateway to understanding grief as an alchemical process of alignment.
+Whether you are finding purpose after loss of a loved one, a career, or an old identity, this essay serves as a gateway to understanding grief as a transformative process of reorientation and integration.

 The Constellation of Healing: